What is a Certified Continuing Care Assistant (CCA)?

 For more information about the role:

-• Review the Health Care Profile videos at: CCA Profile
+• Review the Health Care Profile videos below:

 Providing compassionate care is physically and emotionally demanding.
 Respect for each client’s privacy and dignity is critical, as are active listening skills, patience, and a positive attitude.
 A CCA must be responsible and accountable, able to work well independently and as a team member.
 Providing care is a round-the-clock responsibility.
 You should be prepared to work nights, weekends, holidays, and split shifts at times.